mordof-work/test_environment/README.md

 After clearing out all my gems, and reinstalling versions 4.1.5 and 5.0.2 of the three gems, the old version works again - like my actual production code does.
 I'm not sure what caused the mishap along the way.

+5.0.2 versions of the three gems, the problem still persists.

 # Environment
 Bundler 1.14.6